ohduran/Onassis/_collections/_articles/2005-06-12-stay-hungry-stay-foolish.markdown

 description: Never be satisfied, and always be willing to do the things people say cannot be done
 date:   2005-06-12 20:20:35 +0200
 image: https://s3-us-west-2.amazonaws.com/lightstalking-assets/wp-content/uploads/2017/12/02012123/13-Incredibly-Useful-Articles-on-Black-and-White-Landscape-Photography.jpeg
-image_caption: Steve Jobs at Stanford during his 2005 Commencement speech.
 rating: 1
+description: Steve Jobs at Stanford during his 2005 Commencement speech.
 ---
 I am honored to be with you today at your commencement from one of the finest universities in the world.
 I never graduated from college.
 Truth be told, this is the closest I’ve ever gotten to a college graduation.
 Today I want to tell you three stories from my life.
 That’s it.
 No big deal.
 Just three stories.